-The General Data Protection Regulation Comes into effect on 25th May 2018.
-It represents a substantial change in how organisations deal with information about you (your Personal Data) and what rights you have in respect of the handling of that Personal Data.
+The General Data Protection Regulation (GDPR) / Data Protection Act 2018 came into effect in 2018.
+It represented a substantial change in how organisations deal with information about you (your Personal Data) and what rights you have in respect of the handling of that Personal Data.

 For the most part, the Council will continue to use the information it holds on you for the same purpose or purposes it did before the GDPR came into force.
 This is because the vast majority of the Council’s use of data is based on it meeting either a public task (i.e. duty that is entitled to perform by law for the benefit of the public interest, or in exercise of a specific legislative function), otherwise, through a legal obligation on the Council or through a contract we may have with you that requires us to process your Personal Data.
 For example, when collecting information for the provision of one service, the Council may use such information, for example, to check whether any sums are owed in respect of a different service, because both such services are delivered as a public task or are required at law.